ohhsodead/arisen-studio/README.md

 * PlayStation 3 with CFW

 ### Getting Started
-First, go to _Settings_ > _Edit Consoles_ so you can add and save your console.
-Your address can be found under **System Information** from playstation console.
+Firstly, under _Settings_ > _Edit Consoles_ you can add your console name and address to the list, for when you're ready to connect and upload files.
+Your address can be found under **System Information** on the console.

 ### Installing Mods
 It's important to note that before install any files, ensure that your console is either at the xmb screen or with Rebug Toolbox open (and not connected to psn to be safe).